CIBC-Internal/python/Doc/library/ftplib.rst

 .. module:: ftplib
    :synopsis: FTP protocol client (requires sockets).

+**Source code:** :source:`Lib/ftplib.py`

 .. index::
    pair: FTP; protocol
    single: FTP; ftplib (standard module)

-**Source code:** :source:`Lib/ftplib.py`

 --------------

 This module defines the class :class:`FTP` and a few related items.
 The :class:`FTP` class implements the client side of the FTP protocol.
-You can use this to write Python programs that perform a variety of automated FTP jobs, such as mirroring other ftp servers.
+You can use this to write Python programs that perform a variety of automated FTP jobs, such as mirroring other FTP servers.
 It is also used by the module :mod:`urllib.request` to handle URLs that use FTP.
 For more information on FTP (File Transfer Protocol), see Internet :rfc:`959`.